 A project summary should provide an overview of the research proposal, written in a format appropriate and understandable to your audience.
 A good summary should describe what you intend to do, why you intend to do it, and establish context.
-A clear understanding of the research project will allow the PPI panel to effectively evaluate other sections, such as the Patient Involvement Plan and Sharing of Research Findings sections.
+A clear understanding of the research project will allow the PPP panel to effectively evaluate other sections, such as the PPP Plan and Sharing of Research Findings sections.

-For some awards, particularly those that include human participants, the PPI panel will review the practicalities and feasibility of the project and its relevance to people affected by cancer.
+For some awards, particularly those that include human participants, the PPP panel will review the practicalities and feasibility of the project and its relevance to people affected by cancer.
 Therefore, it is important to be clear and detailed.

 Remember, your audience, who will be people affected by cancer, may not have a scientific background.
 Therefore, ensure the project summary is written in plain English (please see Section 6).
-However, an important consideration when writing the project summary is to determine the right balance between pitching it to the correct lay audience and oversimplifying it too much.
+However, an important consideration when writing the project summary is to determine the right balance between pitching it to the correct audience and oversimplifying it too much.
 As such, the summary should be written in clear plain English, but also adequately conveys the details on the research question, research plan and what makes that particular research project important.
 The abstract may still have some "jargon" or scientific names when necessary, once they are clearly defined in understandable terms.

 6.2.
-Patient involvement plan
+PPP plan

-The patient involvement plan should detail how patients will be involved in the research project.
+The PPP plan should detail how people affected by cancer will be partnered with in the research project.
 It should be well thought out and as detailed as possible.
-Vague plans are to be avoided.
-The patient involvement plan should be given as much consideration as the scientific sections in the application.

-It is strongly recommended that plans include specific details such as how many patients will be involved, how these patients will be recruited, what exactly the patients will be doing etc.
+The PPP plan should be given as much consideration as the scientific sections in the application.
+It is strongly recommended that plans include specific details such as how many PPP Contributors will be involved, how they will be recruited, what exactly they will be doing, etc.

-As with any project we acknowledge that patient involvement plans may change over the course of an award but detailed plans are still sought at the application stage.

-Please note that activities outlined in the Patient Involvement plan are required to be included in the Gantt chart (when a Gantt chart is required as part of the application).
+As with any project, we acknowledge that PPP plans may change over the course of an award, but detailed plans are still sought at the application stage.
+Please note that activities outlined in the PPP plan are required to be included in the Gantt chart (when a Gantt chart is required as part of the application).

-Information on types of involvement:
+Information on types of partnership:

-Involvement can be incorporated into almost any stage of the research process, which should be planned from the very beginning of study design.
-Some examples of how patient involvement can be incorporated into research includes (but is not limited to):
+Partnership can be incorporated into almost any stage of the research process, which should be planned from the very beginning of study design.
+Some examples of how PPP can be incorporated into research includes (but is not limited to):

-- as members of a patient advisory group for the project- - advising on the direction of the research; - commenting on and developing patient information leaflets, consent forms, questionnaires or other research materials; - commenting on and developing dissemination materials (e.g., conference abstracts, posters, presentations); - user and/or carer researchers carrying out the research e.g. conducting interviews, cofacilitating focus groups, assisting in the interpretation of results. - Involvement in organising and running public and patient engagement activities; - Input into grant applications
+- Members of an advisory group for the project - Advising on the direction of the research; - Commenting on and developing patient information leaflets, consent forms, questionnaires or other research materials; - Commenting on and developing dissemination materials (e.g., conference abstracts, posters, presentations); - User and/or carer researchers carrying out the research, e.g., conducting interviews, co-facilitating focus groups, assisting in the interpretation of results; - Involvement in organising and running public and patient engagement activities; - Input into grant applications.

-Any post-award significant alterations to study design or protocol suggested by the patient advisory group would need to be approved in advance by the Irish Cancer Society throughout the duration of the research project.
+Any post-award significant alterations to study design or protocol would need to be approved in advance by the Irish Cancer Society throughout the duration of the research project.